 B1213:13 Passenger Seatbelt Buckle Pretensioner Deployment Control Circuit Open

 B1213:1A Passenger Seatbelt Buckle Pretensioner Deployment Control Circuit Resistance Below Threshold

 What is the cost to diagnose the B1213 MERCURY code

 Labor: 1.0The cost to diagnose the B1213 MERCURY code is 1.0 hour of labor.
-The auto repair labor rates vary widely across the country, and even within the same city.
-Most auto repairs shops charge between $75 and $150 per hour.
+The auto repair's diagnosis time and labor rates vary by location, vehicle's make and model, and even your engine type.
+Most auto repair shops charge between $75 and $150 per hour.